nowaproj/docs/docs/ui/groups.md

 >It is simply a group of widgets that are arranged in a specific way.
 Groups are a simple way in Nowa to create a stack, a column, or a raw.

-When the group is of type `Column`, it means all the wigets will be stacked vertically.
-If the group is a `Raw` means widgets will be stacked horizontally , and if it is a `Stack`, it makes all widgets inside have a free position.
+When the group is of type `Column`, it means all the widgets will be stacked vertically.
+If the group is a `Raw` means widgets will be stacked horizontally, and if it is a `Stack`, it makes all widgets inside have a free position.

 To create a group, select all the widgets that you want to group together, then right-click and choose `Group` or simply click `Ctrl + G`.
-See the following example (notice how the widgets in the outline goes under a group widget, which is `Stack` in this case):
+See the following example (notice how the widgets in the outline go under a group widget, which is `Stack` in this case):

 <img src="../../img/gifs/create_groups.gif"  width="100%"/>